-The total economic capital demand amounted to € 27.4 billion as of September 30, 2020, compared to € 29.2 billion as of December 31, 2019.
-The decrease of € 1.8 billion was driven by reductions in economic capital demand for business risk, market risk and operational risk, which were partly offset by higher economic capital demand for credit risk.
-The economic capital demand for business risk decreased by € 1.6 billion mainly due to a lower strategic risk component reflecting improved earnings outlook for the next twelve months.
-The economic capital demand for market risk decreased by € 0.5 billion due to lower inventory in the Investment Bank, which was partially offset by additional interest rate hedging to reduce net interest income volatility.
-The economic capital demand for operational risk reduced by € 0.2 billion mainly driven by a slightly lighter loss profile.
-The economic capital demand for credit risk increased by € 0.5 billion mainly due to model enhancement for recovery risk, rating migrations related to the COVID-19 pandemic with associated exposure increases largely reversed by the end of the third quarter.
+The total economic capital demand amounted to \in 27.4 billion as of September 30, 2020, compared to \in 29.2 billion as of December 31, 2019.
+The decrease of \in 1.8 billion was driven by reductions in economic capital demand for business risk, market risk and operational risk, which were partly offset by higher economic capital demand for credit risk.
+The economic capital demand for business risk decreased by \in 1.6 billion mainly due to a lower strategic risk component reflecting improved earnings outlook for the next twelve months.
+The economic capital demand for market risk decreased by \in 0.5 billion due to lower inventory in the Investment Bank, which was partially offset by additional interest rate hedging to reduce net interest income volatility.
+The economic capital demand for credit risk increased by \in 0.2 billion mainly due to model enhancement for recovery risk, rating migrations related to the COVID-19 pandemic with associated exposure increases largely reversed by the end of the third quarter.
 The inter risk diversification benefit of the economic capital demand remained stable.

-The total economic capital supply amounted to $\in$ 47.9 billion as of September 30, 2020, compared to $\in$ 47.6 billion as of December 31, 2019.
-The increase of $\in$ 0.3 billion was mainly driven by the recognition of newly issued Additional Tier 1 capital instruments of $\in$ 0.9 billion during the first quarter of 2020.
-Additionally, there were reduced capital deductions from lower goodwill and other intangible assets of $\in$ 0.3 billion and prudential filters (additional value adjustment) of $\in$ 0.2 billion.
-Furthermore, there were unrealized gains of $\in$ 0.2 billion mainly due to falling interest rates and narrowing credit spreads compared to 2019.
-These were partially offset by negative effects from Currency Translation Adjustments of $\in$ 1.2 billion.
+The total economic capital supply amounted to \in 47.9 billion as of September 30, 2020, compared to \in 47.6 billion as of December 31, 2019.
+The increase of \in 0.3 billion was mainly driven by the recognition of newly issued Additional Tier 1 capital instruments of \in 0.9 billion during the first quarter of 2020.
+Additionally, there were reduced capital deductions from lower goodwill and other intangible assets of \in 0.3 billion and prudential filters (additional value adjustment) of \in 0.2 billion.
+Furthermore, there were unrealized gains of \in 0.2 billion mainly due to falling interest rates and narrowing credit spreads compared to 2019.
+These were partially offset by negative effects from Currency Translation Adjustments of \in 1.2 billion.
 In the second quarter of 2020, the yearly AT1 coupon was paid out which was offset by corresponding accruals.